revsys/vinnie/README.md

 ## Motivation

 The motivation for building vinnie is somewhat small and trivial.
-Many existing tools force you to keep the "current version" in a file in your git repository which often means that during a CI build process you generate a commit that is simply incrementing the version number.
+Many existing tools force you to keep the **current version** in a file in your git repository which often means that during a CI build process you generate a commit that is simply incrementing the version number.
 By no means is this the end of the world, but we realized we could fairly safely just use git tags as the storage